 - Globe Hollow: Access available from parking lot on Line Street; also from the Globe Hollow Swimming Pool parking lot on Spring Street.

 - Buckingham: Access available from parking lot on Line Street.
-Limited access from Old Hebron Avenue in Glastonbury and on Birch Mountain Road.
+Access available from Coop Road and on Birch Mountain Road in Glastonbury.